ferroche90/website-screenshot-tool/README.md

 # Website Screenshot Tool

-This tool is a combination of two scripts: one that extracts all internal URLs from a given WordPress site and another that takes screenshots of those URLs using Puppeteer.
+This tool is a combination of two scripts: one that extracts all internal URLs from a given site and another that takes screenshots of those URLs using Puppeteer.
 This can be useful for various purposes, such as archiving web pages, testing visual aspects of a site, or monitoring changes.

 ## Prerequisites